sirageDb/neoversion/src/neoversion/README.md

 ## What is and why ?

-Neoversion.js is a react component that i created to simplify the process of announcing new changes to your app/site users when they use your application.
+Neoversion.js is a react component, created to simplify the process of announcing new changes to your app/site users when they use your application.

 ---

 ## When ? usecases ?

 neoversion can be usefull in theses cases :

 - You want a component a ready to use component to announce new changes to your application/site/user condition etc...
 - You can tell the component to remember if a user don't want to show the component again, or to show it everytime.